Egypt travel guide

 The FCO advise against all but essential travel to the Governorate of South Sinai, with the exception of the area within the Sharm el Sheikh perimeter barrier, which includes the airport and the areas of Sharm el Maya, Hadaba, Naama Bay, Sharks Bay and Nabq.
 However, the FCO advise against all but essential travel by air to or from Sharm el Sheikh.

-Security measures are in place in the Sharm el Sheikh and Hurghada resort areas.
+Security measures are in place in the resorts of Sharm el Sheikh, Hurghada and Marsa Alam.
 Security forces are situated at airports, at checkpoints around the perimeter of the towns and throughout the South Sinai and Red Sea Governorates.
 Routine security checks are being performed on entry into the airports and police are carrying out vehicle checks in towns.

 There’s a risk that tourists at high profile sites like the Giza Pyramids may be confronted aggressively for money or business, even while travelling by car, or taxi.
 Visitors using a pre-booked guide, or taking an organised tour to visit the Giza Pyramids are likely to face fewer difficulties.